Estepona – Estadio Francisco Muñoz Pérez

 The Estadio Francisco Muñoz Pérez – Pride of Estepona’s sporting quarter.

 Life at the Campo de San Fernando continued much as before the move from Los Llanos, with CD Estepona switching between the Primera & Segunda Regiónal for the rest of the 1950s and much of the 1960s.
-Then in 1965-66, the club won the Primera Regional and with it promotion the the national Tercera.
+Then, in 1965-66, the club won the Primera Regional and with it, promotion to the national Tercera.
 There followed four seasons of respectable mid-table finishes before the restructuring of the league saw CD Estepona demoted back to the Primera Regiónal, despite finishing ninth out of twenty teams.
-To say that promotion to the national Tercera in the 1970s was difficult, is quite an understatement.
-With only the champions advancing, CD Estepona’s series of top five finishes counted for nothing.
+To say that promotion to the national Tercera in the 1970s was difficult is quite an understatement.
+With only the champions advancing, CD Estepona’s series of top-five finishes counted for nothing.
 Finally, in 1976-77, the club won the newly named Regional Preferente and progressed back to the Tercera.
-The Tercera was now serving as Spain’s fourth tier following the creation of Segunda B. After some last-day heroics helped the club escape relegation back to the regional leagues in 1977-78 & 78-79, CD Estepona settled into a series of routine mid-table finishes.
-The cycle ended when the club enjoyed a stellar 1988-89 season, winning the Tercera title by 9 points, scoring 84 goals, and losing on just three occasions.
+After some last-day heroics helped the club escape relegation back to the regional leagues in 1977-78 & 1978-79, CD Estepona settled into a series of routine mid-table finishes.
+The cycle ended when the club enjoyed a stellar 1988-89 season, winning the Tercera title by 9 points, scoring 84 goals, and suffering just three defeats.

 The step up to Segunda B proved difficult, with CD Estepona needing a final-day victory over Córdoba CF to retain its place in the third tier.
 The 1990-91 season saw improvement, with a hard-earned ninth-place finish that saw 17 drawn matches and only 24 goals scored.
 There followed two mid-table finishes before a miserable 1993-94 campaign saw the club win on just five occasions and finish 19th in the table.
 Worse was to follow, as debts incurred over the past five seasons, including unpaid wages, saw the local federation impose an administrative demotion, dropping CD Estepona to the Regional Preferente.
 The club was formally wound up in the summer of 1994.
-Following CD Estepona’s demise, a number of clubs from the city competed in the the Málaga regional leagues.
+Following CD Estepona’s demise, several clubs from the city competed in the Málaga regional leagues.
 In the summer of 1996, two such clubs, Estepona Club de Fútbol and Unión Deportiva Estepona, merged to form Unión Estepona Club de Fútbol.
-Home was the Campo de San Fernando and the club ran up a decade of top half finishes, but rarely challenged at the top end of the league.
-In fact it wasn’t until the club’s final season at the Campo de San Fernando, that the club came close to promotion.
+Home was the Campo de San Fernando, and the club ran up a decade of top-half finishes, but rarely challenged at the top end of the league.
+In fact, it wasn’t until the club’s final season at the Campo de San Fernando that the club came close to promotion.

 After opening in 1954, the Campo de San Fernando remained a very basic enclosure, although the area to the north of the pitch was developed in the 1970s to include two swimming pools and tennis courts.
-The football enclosure however, remained relatively unchanged, with a dirt pitch and a few steps of horseshoe-shaped terracing running from east to west.
-During CD Estepona’s stay in Segunda B, the trees surrounding the pitch were felled and the pitch extended a few metres westwards.
-A year later, a grass playing surface was installed and floodlight pylons added.
+The football enclosure, however, remained relatively unchanged, with a dirt pitch and a few steps of horseshoe-shaped terracing running from east to west.
+During CD Estepona’s stay in Segunda B, the trees surrounding the pitch were felled and the pitch was extended a few metres westwards.
+A year later, a grass playing surface was installed, and floodlight pylons added.
 An artificial surface was added at the start of the millennium, but with the development of a new stadium in the sporting quarter (just 300m to the west), the Campo de San Fernando’s days of hosting the city’s senior clubs would become numbered.
-It continues to host lower league regional and youth football, as well as Estepona’s bigger club when the Estadio Francisco Muñoz Pérez is unavailable.
+It continues to host lower-league regional and youth football, as well as Estepona’s larger club when the Estadio Francisco Muñoz Pérez is unavailable.

 At least everything is in order at the stadium

-Following the demise of Unión Estepona, a new club, Club Deportivo Estepona Fútbol Senior was formed.
+Following the demise of Unión Estepona, a new club, Club Deportivo Estepona Fútbol Senior, was formed.
 After working its way steadily through the lower reaches of the Andalucian regional leagues, it reached the Tercera for the 2020-21 campaign.
-COVID saw the fixture list curtailed and after finishing in the relegation playoffs places, CD Estepona FS finished bottom of the playoff group and dropped back to the Grupo 2 of the División de Honor.
+The COVID pandemic saw the fixture list curtailed, but after finishing in the relegation playoff places, CD Estepona FS finished bottom of the playoff group and dropped back to Grupo 2 of the División de Honor.
 The bounce-back was immediate, with the club claiming the title and with it, direct promotion to the Segunda Federación.
-In its first two seasons in the fourth tier, CD Estepona FS recorded two top half finishes.
+In its first three seasons in the fourth tier, CD Estepona FS recorded three top-half finishes, including fifth place in 2024-25, which earned a place in the playoffs.
+After a 3-2 aggregate win over SD Logroñés, the club faced CP Cacereño for a place in the Primera Federación.
+The Extremadurans prevailed at Estepona FS’ expense.
+Earlier in the season, Estepona FS made its first appearance in the Copa del Rey.
+In the first round, the club drew CD Málaga, but the tie was moved to La Línea, as the artificial turf at the Estadio Francisco Muñoz Pérez was being replaced.
+Undeterred, Estepona FS won the tie 3-2, earning a home fixture against CD Leganés, which Los Pepineros won 4-5 on penalties.

 Easy on the eye, but hard on the pocket – The main Tribuna at the Estadio FMP